edlabo/edlabo.github.io/index.md

 I am a data specialist working in the natural sciences.
 I focus on data management, documentation, and metadata creation to facilitate data sharing and publication, as well as editing and co-authoring technical reports and papers.
-I curate, summarize, and QAQC scientific data from a variety of fields, including geology, ecology, and wildlife biology.
-I also have experience with, and interest in, legacy data rescue in order to preserve institutional knowledge and transform scientific data from historical or analog formats into useble and accessible formats for the digital world.
+I curate, summarize, and QAQC scientific data from a variety of fields, including geology, geography, ecology, and wildlife biology.
+I also have experience with legacy data rescue to preserve institutional knowledge and transform scientific data from historical or analog formats into useble and accessible digital data.

-(This page is a work in progress)

 ORCID: [0000-0002-2510-9948](https://orcid.org/0000-0002-2510-9948 "ORCID")